 Footnotes

 Indicate footnotes with a number in the text.
-Place them in 9 point type at the bottom of the column on which they appear.
-Precede the footnote with a horizontal rule.
+Place the footnotes in 9 point font at the bottom of the column on which they appear.
+Precede the footnote block with a horizontal rule.

 Tables

 Number tables consecutively.
 Place the table number and title (in 10 point) above the table with one line space above the caption and one line space below it, as in Table 1.
-You may float tables to the top or bottom of a column, or set wide tables across both columns.
+You may float tables to the top or bottom of a column, and you may set wide tables across both columns.

 Table 1: Sample table title.